atticusofsparta/ao-chess/processes/src/chess/registry/chess_registry.md

 - filter by game IDs
 - filter by live/historical

-- Accepts `Game-Id` tag to fetch a specific message by game Id.
+- Accepts `Game-Ids` tag to fetch a specific message by game Id.
 Will error if game id is not found.
+- Multiple `Game-Ids`, provided as a comma separated string, are accepted.
 - Accepts `Player-Id` tag to fetch all games (live and historical) for a specific player.
 Will error if Player Id is not found.
 - Returns all games if neither `Game-Id` or `Player-Id` is provided